top of page

 frozen over

-I visit the site to document my weaving installed in the bunker.
-The pale woven body sways with each gust of wind, but its long tendrils are anchored by semispheres of ice.
+I visited the site to document my weaving installed in the bunker.
+The pale woven body sways with each gust of wind, but its long tendrils are anchored by one railroad spike and semispheres of ice.

 I meander to the pond on the back of the site.
 I discovered it in late summer while foraging to make natural dyes.
-Sumac promised berries by early fall, and when I returned, their sticky clusters were a deep vibrant red and easily snapped from each woody stem.
-I harvested sparingly, just as I do even on the side of the road, making sure to leave ample nourishment for local populations.
+Sumac promised berries by early fall, and when I returned, their sticky clusters were deep crimson and easily snapped from the woody stems.
+I harvested sparingly, just as I do on the side of the road, making sure to leave ample nourishment and visual interest for local populations.

 frost-bitten leaves crunch under my warm boots.
-I cut to the center where ordinarily mundane shades of beige and brown come alive under a thin skin of frost.
-Icy blue-white fractals rise up among loose roots, leaves, sand, and soil.
+I cut to the center.
+Earthtones and otherwise mundane shades of beige and brown come alive under a thin sheath of frost.
+Icy blue-white fractals rise up among leaves, sand, and soil.
 Every surface glistens.

 As my eyes and feet wander, my brain is bombarded with dopamine.
 The pond is littered with evidence of the foundry.
-Overflows of steel stiffened by cool air are coated with a fiery residue; the burnt orange matches the thin shoots of willow laying among its own curly brown leaves.
+I look closer.
+Overflows of steel stiffened by cool air are coated with a fiery residue; the burnt orange harmonizes with the thin shoots of willow rising up from the banks, breaking through its own curly brown leaves.
 There are metal grinding discs, canvas sleeves, and fragments of ceramic tubes, some encrusted with a thin layer of slag (a waste / bi-product of the sand-casting process).
 Slag is everywhere: some is smooth walled and sage green and blue, and other chunks are matte brown.
 Glassy interior surfaces are interrupted by gaseous pockets (vesicals).
 Each piece is an artifact of industrial geology frozen in a modern construct of time.

 July, 2024